irshadali21/Worksuite-Tasker-app-Electron-js/README.md

-# Worksuite Tasker Desktop/Mac App
+# Worksuite Tasker Desktop App

-Worksuite Tasker is a time tracking application built with [Electron](https://www.electronjs.org/).
+Worksuite Tasker is a desktop time tracking application built with [Electron](https://www.electronjs.org/).
 It interacts with the Worksuite backend so users can log their work hours and automatically capture screenshots during a session.

 ## Features

-- Login and token storage using **electron-store**.
+- Secure login with email/password and token storage using **electron-store**.
-- Dashboard for starting and stopping timelogs.
+- Dashboard displays current time and lets users clock in or clock out.
+- Project and task selectors with the option to create new tasks.
+- Start and stop timelogs with a live elapsed-time timer.
-- Periodic screenshots uploaded to S3 type storage.
+- Periodic screenshots captured via Electron and uploaded to Backblaze S3.
-- Idle detection to automatically stop a running timelog.
+- Idle detection with automatic stop and optional auto-restart of timelogs.
-- Fetches projects and tasks from Worksuite APIs.
+- Configurable screenshot interval and idle timeout fetched from the backend.

-Features like screenshot and stop a running timelog was a request by the client
+- Toast notifications for success, warning, and error messages.

+## User Interface

+- **Login Screen:** Styled form with email and password fields plus a loading spinner while authentication is in progress.
+- **Dashboard:** Welcome card with the user's name and a real-time clock alongside clock-in and clock-out buttons.
+The “Start Your Task” section provides project and task dropdowns, an optional new task input, start/stop buttons, and an active timer display.

 ## Requirements